pods-finance/remote-echidna/README.md

 The job status is stored on a S3 bucket, alongside echidna's output:

+0. Provisioning
 1. Provisioned
 2. Started
 3. Running
 4. Finished
 5. Deprovisioned

-Some of these states are managed from within the instance (2 -> 3 -> 4), while others are managed through Github actions (1 -> 2, 4 -> 5).
+Some of these states are managed from within the instance (2 -> 3 -> 4), while others are managed through Github actions (0 -> 1 -> 2, 4 -> 5).

 In order to visualize echidna's output, the easiest way is to download the logs from S3: